-3240 or 3241A/B Violence and Order in Canada, 1815-1939, Tutorial 2 hrs.: M.S.
-Cross as frore conventional sources.
-Useful preparatory reading is Hugh Davis Graham and Ted Robert Gurr, ed., Violence in America: Historical and Comparative Perspectives (New York,
+3240 Violence and Order in Canada, 1815-1939, Tutorial 2 hrs.; M.S.
+Cross.

 This class attempts to uncover the causes of violence, to analyze its types and forms, and to assess the responses of authority to different kinds of disorder.
-Original documents are employed as well
+Original documents are employed as well as more conventional sources.
+Useful preparatory reading is Hugh Davis Graham and Ted Robert Gurr, ed., Violence in America: Historical and Comparative Perspectives (New York, 1969).
+Note: also offered as a half class.

-1250 Canada within the Empire, 1760-1914, Seminar 2 hrs.; P. Burroughs.
+3250 Canada within the Empire, 1760-1914, Seminar 2 hrs.; P. Burroughs.